The JAMCO Group constantly undertakes to respect the human rights of all persons in its business.

 * JAMCO assigns a dedicated operations chief as stipulated in the Industrial Safety and Health Act of each district.

 To protect the health of employees, JAMCO has set in place an environment for maintaining health.
-This includes providing all employees with education on mental health in addition to mandatory stress checks.
+This includes providing employees with education on hierarchical mental health in addition to mandatory stress checks.
 We have also made it compulsory for all employees to have physical health examinations, provide support for employees who are over a certain age to have a comprehensive medical checkup, and have established an external helpline that accepts health consultations 24-hours a day.

 We are working to raise employee safety awareness every day, such as by informing employees about how to respond to occupational accidents and earthquake disasters, implementing safety and health education for employees at factory sites, and conducting employee safety confirmation drills.